qaip/scs-action/README.md

 - Focus on what you need, do not get distracted by complex syntax and semantics.
 - Get neat and uniformly formatted ready-to-use scs files generated on the fly.

+Starting `v3.2` we have introduced [strongly typed schemas](#schemas) for interactive highlights and annotations, code snippets, autocompletion and extremely strict validation!
+This further enhances the benefits offered by this project, as it:
+  - Significantly improves the developer experience
+  - Eliminates the possibility of any syntax or language error during the build process

 ## Usage
 ### Minimal example